agopdev/wallflow/README.md

 **IMPORTANT:** I wrote this script for myself, even if I tried to make this compatible with others devices I can´t guarantee that works on every machine.
 If you found a problem or know how to solve it.
 Create a new issue.

+This is a fork from [Xfwall](https://github.com/agopdev/xfwall), another bash script that allows you to change your wallpaper, but it is limited to XFCE.
+The goal of this new script is to add many new features and, primarily, to ensure compatibility with the majority of the most popular Linux desktop environments.

 __Programs required:__ The following software is necessary to execute Wallflow with no problems
 - curl
 - jq